São Raimundo Nonato Airport: History

 The airport was commissioned on 27 October 2015.

+Since September 5, 2025, the airport is also named after Niède Guidon an archeologist that did extensive work at Serra da Capivara National Park (Piauí State Law 162/2025).

+Previously operated by Esaero, on November 27, 2025, GRU Airport won the concession to operate the airport.

 Airlines and destinations

 No scheduled flights operate at this airport.

 Access

 The airport is located 10 km from downtown São Raimundo Nonato.